IDEO-coLAB/pyfi-starter/README.md

 First, clone this repo.

 Then, you'll want to be sure that you're working in a Python 3.4+ environment.
-You could do that by creating and activating a virtual evinronment:
+You could do that by creating and activating a virtual environment:
 ```
 python3 -m venv venv
 source venv/bin/activate